visoca/AdvDataAna-introNGS/README.md

 [day 1](https://github.com/visoca/MolEcolStats-introNGSdata/blob/master/test.md)

-The aim of this practical is...
+The aim of this practical is to get you started using the HPC and looking at some NGS data

+#### Before you start

 ## 1. Initial set up
 We are going to create a working directory in a dedicated space in the HPC cluster (/data/$USER) and copy the necessary scripts and data files to run this practical.